Want to know a secret? I am someone else. Nobody knows the real me.

 Structure and style wise, I struggled with a few aspects.
 Passage of time in this book was confusing.
 Time jumps between scenes were done without enough context, and I’m not even sure how much total time this book covered.
 I really struggled to understand details of this world as well (the various colleges, Unity vs. Knights, course programs, etc.).
 Perhaps because everything else was so relatable, I wanted to be able to easily connect this to my own college experiences, and the Australian setting didn’t quite match up to my American one.

-This was an incredibly realistic depiction of college life, from personal growth and friendships to hookups and relationships.
+Summer Skin was an incredibly realistic depiction of college life, from personal growth and friendships to hookups and relationships.
 Simply on the basis of technical skill and triggered emotions, this is a really good book.
 I just struggle with Mitch’s behavior for 95% of this story, to a degree where I really couldn’t root for the relationship that drives the plot of this book.